Fourth International: Trotskyism

 Trotskyists regard themselves as working in opposition to both capitalism and Stalinism.
 Trotsky advocated proletarian revolution as set out in his theory of "permanent revolution", and believed that a workers' state would not be able to hold out against the pressures of a hostile capitalist world unless socialist revolutions quickly took hold in other countries as well.
 This theory was advanced in opposition to the view held by the Stalinists that "Socialism in One Country" could be built in the Soviet Union alone.
 Furthermore, Trotsky and his supporters harshly criticized the increasingly totalitarian nature of Joseph Stalin's rule.
 They argued that socialism without democracy is impossible.
 Thus, faced with the increasing lack of democracy in the Soviet Union, they concluded that it was no longer a socialist workers' state, but a degenerated workers' state.

+In the Transitional Program, which was drafted during the founding congress of the Fourth International, Trotsky called for the legalization of the Soviet parties and worker's control of production.

 Trotsky and his supporters had been organised since 1923 as the Left Opposition.
 They opposed the bureaucratization of the Soviet Union, which they analysed as being partly caused by the poverty and isolation of the Soviet economy.
-Stalin's theory of socialism in one country was developed in 1924 as an opposition to Trotsky's Theory of Permanent revolution, which argued that capitalism was a world system and required a world revolution to replace it with socialism.
+Stalin's theory of socialism in one country was developed in 1924 as an opposition to Trotsky's theory of permanent revolution, which argued that capitalism was a world system and required a world revolution to replace it with socialism.
 Prior to 1924, the Bolsheviks' international perspective had been guided by Trotsky's position.
 Trotsky argued that Stalin's theory represented the interests of bureaucratic elements in direct opposition to the working class.

 Eventually, Trotsky was sent into internal exile and his supporters were jailed.
 However, the Left Opposition continued to work in secret within the Soviet Union.
 Trotsky was exiled to Turkey in 1928.
 He moved from there to France, Norway and finally to Mexico.
 He was assassinated on Stalin's orders in Mexico in August 1940.